Classics

 Admissions Assessment

 The information below is for applicants applying for 2024 entry.
-The details for 2025 entry will be available from April 2024.
+The details for 2025 entry will be updated from May 2024.

 All applicants for Classics are required to take a written assessment at interview, if interviewed.